IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image12.1.png" style="width:8in" />

-Click on **Messaging** as highlighted in the screen below:
+Click on **Messaging** as highlighted in the screen below.
+(Menu -> Run -> Messaging)

 <img src="./media/image12.png" style="width:8in" />

 This will redirect to a Messaging screen as below.
-Click on Create an instance to create a queue manager.
+If there MQ Console does not appear,Click on Create an instance to create a new queue manager instance.
+If MQ Queue Manager appear, then you can skip creating queue manager.

 <img src="./media/image13.png" style="width:8in" />

+Alternatively Queue Manager can be created from Menu -> Administration -> Integration Instances -> Create An Instance+.
+Select Messaging Option and proceed as below.

 Select **Quick start** option from this screen, and click on Next.